aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 1. In your AWS Organization Management account, open CodeCommit and create a new repository named `aws-secure-environment-accelerator`
 2. Go to GitHub and download the repository `Source code` zip or tarball for the [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases) you wish to deploy
-3. Push the extracted codebase into the newly created CodeCommit repository
+3. Push the extracted codebase into the newly created CodeCommit repository, maintaining the file/folder hierarchy
 4. Set the default CodeCommit branch for the new repository to main
 5. Create a branch following the Accelerator naming format for your release (i.e. `release/v1.5.0`)